Important Information for Applicants

-Grant aid is drawn from College funds and does not have to be repaid.
-Mount Holyoke need-based grants are supported in part through the generous gifts of alumnae and parents.
-Please note: according to U.S. tax regulations, any portion of a grant that covers all or part of residence hall and meal costs may be taxable and may also be subject to tax withholding charged to the student’s Mount Holyoke College bill.
+Grant aid, which does not have to be repaid, is drawn from College funds.
+Students should note that, according to U.S. tax regulations, any portion of a grant that covers all or part of residence hall and meal costs may be taxable and may also be subject to tax withholding charged to the student’s Mount Holyoke College bill.
 (Any portion of a grant covering tuition is not taxable.)

-A Mount Holyoke College Global Loan is included in the financial aid package to assist in meeting billed costs.
+A Mount Holyoke College Global Loan is included in most financial aid packages.
 The packaged loan amount increases approximately $1,000 each year.
 Total estimated student loan debt over four years ranges from $20,000 to $30,000.

 The Global Loan is a College loan with an eight (8) percent interest rate.
 Interest on this loan accrues when repayment begins, which is six months after graduation, withdrawal, or a nonacademic leave of absence.
 Unlike grant funds, loan funds must be repaid, usually within the first ten years after leaving the College.

 Campus employment may also be included in the financial aid package.
 To earn this income students work on campus approximately ten hours a week throughout the academic year and are paid biweekly.
-Earnings from campus work are not applied directly to the tuition bill; rather, it is expected that students will use their first $100 in earnings each semester towards payment of each semester’s bill and use the remainder for books and personal expenses.
+Earnings from campus work are not applied directly to the tuition bill; rather, it is expected that earnings will be used for books and personal expenses.

 Student jobs are available in residence halls, administrative offices, academic departments, the library, and the facilities management department.
 Students are responsible for securing a campus job and may do so using the Student Employment Database (JobX).
-Students receiving financial aid are given priority in hiring and many campus jobs are only available to students who have work study as part of their financial aid package.
+Students receiving financial aid are given priority in hiring.
 Generally, international students are limited to working on the Mount Holyoke campus, with the exception of certain types of off-campus employment related to their studies and authorized in advance.
-During the academic year (which does not include January Intersession and summer), students may earn a maximum of $2,100.
-This limit is strictly enforced.
-Students should not expect to use wages to cover the family contribution or provide support for family at home.

 Payment of Bill

-The student bill is viewed online.
-Students are notified monthly via their Mount Holyoke College email when the bill is ready to view.
-Students are encouraged to enroll parents and other sponsors so that they may view the bill online and will be emailed bill notifications.
-Payment for tuition, room, board, and mandatory fees is due July 31 for the fall semester and in January 5 for the spring semester.
-Students cannot move into a residence hall or register for classes until all semester fees have been paid (or until provisions for payment plans or loans have been approved).
-Campus charges for books, health services, parking, equestrian center, and other fees such as library fines will be included on the bill as they occur.
+The student bill is only available online; students are notified monthly via Mount Holyoke College email that the bill is ready for viewing.
+Students are encouraged to enroll parents and other sponsors to receive the viewing notification.
+Students and enrolled parents/sponsors will be able to view and print the bill.
+Student Financial Services sends the notification for the tuition, room, board, and mandatory fees in July for the fall semester and in December for the spring semester.
+The health insurance fee is charged in the fall and covers a full twelve month period.
+Students cannot move into residence halls or attend or register for classes until all semester fees have been paid (or until provisions for payment plans or loans have been approved).
+Campus charges for books, health services, parking, equestrian center, library, and course materials will be included on the bill as they occur.
 Payment is due at the end of each month.

 International students are required to carry the comprehensive health insurance policy provided by the College.
-International students should be prepared to cover the cost of the health insurance premium in addition to their family contribution.
+The cost for the insurance coverage is determined annually.